 - Make a mask!
 Learn how using household items from this volunteer-based group.

-- Host a pop-up concert in your front yard, put on a play with your family, or share poetry with your neighbors while maintaining a safe distance.
+- Host a pop-up concert in your front yard or share poetry with your neighbors while maintaining a safe distance.
 Leave invitations for your neighbors ahead of time so they know when the show starts!

 - Organize a neighborhood-wide front yard art show like this community or a bear/stuffed animal neighborhood safari hunt.